rubwexler/CS1102/README.md

 chapter, great for drilling essential concepts!
 - Mosh Hamedani's Java videos: https://www.youtube.com/watch?v=eIrMbAQSU34 .
 - Get familiar with using the terminal.
 Team Treehouse has an "Introduction to the Terminal" course.
 They offer a free 7 day trial: https://teamtreehouse.com/library/introduction-to-the-terminal and there is this free resource to help you get started: https://github.com/rubwexler/linux
+- This course uses Eclipse IDE, but I would recommend starting off with a more simple IDE, such as Visual Studio Code.
+Create Java Project with Visual Studio Code 2021: https://www.youtube.com/watch?v=2WeYJrGbyIg .

 <strong>This repo is for you if</strong>
 - You want to prepare ahead for this course.